 Trump In Pennsylvania: I Need Rick Saccone To Help 'Keep America Great!'

 President Trump gave an early look Saturday at how he intends to help Republicans maintain control of Congress in 2018.
-Trump delivered his midterms message during a campaign rally near Pittsburgh, Penn., — a rally that he held to help a Republican struggling to hold onto a House district Trump won by double digits in 2016.
+Trump delivered his midterms message during a campaign rally near Pittsburgh, Penn. — a rally that he held to help a Republican struggling to hold onto a House district Trump won by double digits in 2016.

 Republican Rick Saccone, a state lawmaker, is in a tight race against Democrat Conor Lamb in a closely-watched special election in western Pennsylvania.
 Should Lamb win, it would be another indication of a difficult road ahead for the GOP in this year's midterms.